 The actual redemption date will be established by the FNF board of directors following the satisfaction or, where permissible, waiver of all conditions to the Split-Off (other than those which by their terms can only be satisfied concurrently with the redemption date).
 Once established, the redemption date will be publicly announced by FNF.
-The redemption effective time would be [5:00] p.m., Eastern time, on the redemption date.
+The redemption effective time is expected to be 5:00 p.m., Eastern time, on the redemption date.